Paisley Park Cover Final

 • A special audio playback session in the control room of Studio B.

-• Visitors on the Ultimate Experience will also have access to view archive items not displayed on the G.A. and V.I.P. tours, providing a more in-depth museum experience.
+• Visitors on the Ultimate Experience will also access archive items not displayed on the G.A. and V.I.P. tours, providing a more in-depth museum experience.

 • A Light beverage comes after the tour.